 To stabilize energy supply and prices, Fumio Kishida announced in May that Japan would take firm steps to restart idled nuclear power plants.
 It is reported that in addition to the five nuclear power plants currently in operation, the Japanese government is also preparing to restart the other four, bringing a total of nine.

-There is still considerable resistance in Japan to restart nuclear power, but the attitude of many Japanese people to “talk about nuclear discoloration” has eased.
+There is still considerable resistance in Japan to restart nuclear power, but the attitude of many Japanese people to “talk regarding nuclear discoloration” has eased.
 According to the latest poll, 53% of respondents in Japan support restarting nuclear power on the premise of safety, the highest percentage since the Fukushima nuclear accident in 2011.

 Earlier, the interim report on the clean energy strategy released by Japan’s Ministry of Economy, Trade and Industry also clearly stated that nuclear power and clean energy should be used together as an important source of electricity for continuous use.
 In this regard, Sun admitted that the current number of nuclear power plants in Japan is still far from the peak period when there were 54 nuclear power plants, and although Japan has plans to build and renovate nuclear power plants, it still needs to be prepared technically.